-This paperdeployed the subculturaltheory to provide a theoretical pathway for the study.
-The Subcultural theory of crime was popularized by Wolfgang and Ferracuti (1967).
+This paperusedthesubculturaltheory to provide a theoretical guide for the study.
+The Subculturaltheory of crime wasmade popular by Wolfgang and Ferracuti (1967).
 A subculture is a patternedway of life similar in someways but different from the dominant culture in expectations about the members' choice in satisfying their wants (Conklin, cited in Ameh, 2020).
-The subculture theory asserts that all groups have conduct norms and values that are shared among members.
-These norms and values shapemembers' lives by defining crime and violence as either appropriate or inappropriate in certain situations.
-While the larger or main stream culture defines acceptable conduct norms and prescribes appropriate sanctions, members of subcultures often go against such prescriptions in furtherance of the goals of their own subculture, thereby giving rise to a culture of conflict.
+The subculture theory asserts that all groups have norms and values that are shared among members.
+These norms and values shape members' lives by defining crime and violence as either appropriate or in appropriate in certain situations.
+While the main stream culture defines acceptable conduct and prescribes appropriate sanctions, members of subcultures often go against such prescriptions in furtherance of the goals of their own subculture, thereby giving rise to a culture of conflict.
 The theory added that the more integrated into a subculture of violence and negative influence an individual or group is, the greater the likelihood of involvement in crime.

-Critiques of the theory, particularlyConklin (2010), contendthatthoughsome groups, regions and countries do have high rates of criminal violence, thereis no strongevidencethat a subculture of violence is the cause of the criminal acts.
+Critiques of the theory, particularlyConklin (2010), contendthatthoughsome groups, regions and countries do have high rates of criminal violence, there is no strongevidence that a subculture of violence is the cause of the criminal acts.

-Within the context ofthisstudy, the subculturaltheory has high validity.
-This isbecause the main stream Hausa cultural milieu, has conductnormsthat not onlyabhorcriminalactivities such as banditry, abduction, kidnapping, armedrobbery and terrorism, but alsoprescribeappropriates anctions for their violation.
-However, the emergence of the Boko-Haram Islamistsect in northern Nigeria in 1999, withits disavowal of Western values, has created armies of renegades ubcultural groups whose members engage in banditry, abduction, kidnapping, terrorism, killing and maiming as well as destruction of critical social infrastructures, including health care facilities, in open defiance of the laws of Nigeria.
-The activities of bandits in Zamfara State have, in addition to the destruction of health care facilities, also denied women of reproductive age, the benefits of such important infrastructure.
+Within the context of thisstudy, the subculturaltheory has high validity.
+This isbecause the main stream Hausa culture has conductnormsthat not onlyabhorcriminalactivitiessuch as banditry, abduction, kidnapping, armedrobbery and terrorism, but alsoprescribesappropriate sanctions for their violation.
+However, the emergence of the Boko-Haram Islamistsect in northern Nigeria in 1999, withitsresentment of Western values, has createdarmies of disloyalsubcultural groups whosemembers engage in banditry, abduction, kidnapping, terrorism, killing and maiming as well as destruction of critical social infrastructures, includinghealth care facilities, in open disobedience of the laws of Nigeria.
+The activities of bandits in Zamfara State have, in addition to the destruction of health care facilities, alsodeniedwomen of reproductive age, the benefits of such important infrastructure.